EnigmaCurry/d.rymcg.tech/baikal/README.md

 Run `make install`

-Immediately configure the application, it is unsecure by default until you set it up!
+Immediately configure the application, it is insecure by default until you set it up!

 Run `make open`